automine/intrusion_app/README.md

 # Intrusion App for Splunk

+## Deprecation Warning!!!
+__This app has been deprecated.
+There will be no new development or bug fixes.
+It has been replaced by the [Aplura Intrusion App for Splunk](https://splunkbase.splunk.com/app/4225/).__

 ## Overview
 Many organizations is IDS/IPS devices and software as their first line of defense against attackers.
 This app provides Splunk dashboards, forms, and reports which can be used to explore your IDS events across your different sourcetypes.